mayouni/stzlib/libraries/stzlib/doc/references/stzStringArt_reference.md

 This document provides a comprehensive reference for the `StringArt` function and the `stzStringArt` class, which are used to create and manipulate string art representations of text in the Softanza library.

-> NOTE
+> NOTE:
-> If you're not comfortable reading through a complete reference file and prefer building your comprehension of the StringArt features by crafting quick and small code snippets, you can jump now to out our [Softanza StringArt Quickers](#TODO: link to be added) page.
+> If you're not comfortable reading through a complete reference file and prefer building your comprehension of the StringArt features by crafting quick and small code snippets, you can jump now to out our [Softanza StringArt Quickers](../quickers/stzStringArt_Quickers.md) page.

 ## Quick Reference